Slop (clothing): The trade

-19th century developments
+19th-century developments

 In the 19th century, "slop" had a negative connotation.
 There was an economic conflict between the slop traders and the older bespoke tailoring industry.
 At the same time the retail trade in cheap clothing underwent transformative change, as evidenced by the commercial career of Elias Moses (1783–1868).
 He began as a dealer in second-hand clothes, at a time when such dealers became textile merchants.
 Fabric prices fell in the 1820s and 1830s.
 He opened a shop for ready-made clothes in London's Aldgate, which by the 1850s was the largest shop in London.

-By semantic change, "slop", which had once related to the procurement of naval clothing, was applied quite generally to ready-made garments.
-By a further semantic change during the 19th century, "slop" became a term applied to all clothing that was not skilfully tailor-made for the customer: so might refer to machine-cut and machine-stitched garments, those made by apprentices or those less skilled, and those sold second-hand.
+By semantic change, "slop", which had once related to the procurement of naval clothing, was applied generally to ready-made garments.
+By a further semantic change during the 19th century, "slop" became a term applied to all clothing that was not skillfully tailor-made for the customer: so might refer to machine-cut and machine-stitched garments, those made by apprentices or those less skilled, and those sold second-hand.
 The connotation of low quality carried over to boots, and furniture.

 Henry Mayhew gave an analysis of the evolution of the slop-trade in ready-made clothes from the older second-hand clothes business.
 The latter, in London, had for a time in the 19th century been dominated by Jewish traders.
 When at mid-century they faced competition, particularly from Irish immigrants, "they evolved the wholesale bespoke tailoring and slop-trade of the City and East-end sweatshops".